Square Enix © Goodbye Kansas

 Types of Lights

-• VRayLightRect, also known as the V-Ray Rectangle light or an Area light, is a planar light source with the shape of a rectangle or circular disk.
-Rectangle lights are useful for simulating man-made light sources in an interior environment, such as lamps.
+• VRayLightRect, also known as the V-Ray Rectangle light or an Area light, is a planar light source shaped like a rectangle or circular disk.
+Rectangle lights, such as lamps, are useful for simulating artificial light sources in an interior environment.
 A rectangle light can have any one of two different shapes: plane or disc.
 For more information, see VRayLightRect.

 • VRayLightSphere is a VRay Light object in the shape of a sphere, casting light outward in all directions.
 For more information, see VRayLightSphere.

-• Photometric lights are designed to simulate a light source's distribution pattern exactly as they behave in real life by loading and using an IES (Illumination Engineering Society) file.
-An IES profile contains details about the light's behavior, such as how the light passes through fresnel lenses, its intensity and falloff.
+• Photometric lights are designed to simulate a light source's distribution pattern precisely as they behave in real life by loading and using an IES (Illumination Engineering Society) file.
+An IES profile contains details about the light's behavior, such as how it passes through fresnel lenses, intensity, and falloff.
 For more information, see VRayIES.

 • VRayLightDome (also considered an area light) creates light within a dome or spherical shape to create a traditional global illumination setup.
 This Light is frequently used to load HDRI environment images.
 For more information, see VRayLightDome.

-• Sun light is a spherical light source placed at a specific location that simulates the sun in the sky.
-A Sun light has some unique qualities.
-Check VRaySun page for more information.
+• Sunlight is a spherical light source placed at a specific location that simulates the sun in the sky.
+Sunlight has some unique qualities.
+Check the VRaySun page for more information.

-• VRayLightMesh can create light sources that have volume and shape defined by geometry in the scene, without the need to use self illuminated objects and global illumination.
+• VRayLightMesh can create light sources with volume and shape defined by geometry in the scene without using self-illuminated objects and global illumination.
 For more information, see VRayLightMesh.

 Utilities